The history of the newly created Province of West New Jersey shaped the history of the creation of Hunterdon County.

 During this period, from the first arrivals in 1677 to 1680, the focus was on settlement and land distribution.
 What governing there was was done by the commissioners, but we have no record of their deliberations.
 Some of the settlers wrote letters home describing life in the new colony, which were reprinted in Samuel Smith’s History of Nova Caesaria.
 One of these was Mahlon Stacy who had 100 acres surveyed at the Falls of the Delaware (the future Trenton) in 1680.
 Stacy was one of the original five Yorkshire proprietors and came to West New Jersey on the ‘Shield’ with Richard Green.

 Next Post: The exciting year of 1680 and its aftermath.
-Actually the years 1680 through 1703 were all exciting in their ways.
+In fact, the years 1680 through 1703 were all exciting in their ways.
 It was a strange time to be living in New Jersey.

 Some Sources: The best source for happenings in early West New Jersey is Samuel Smith’s The History of the Colony of Nova-Caesaria or New Jersey, 1765 (reprint 1975).